 Estimating an interpolation function requires making some trade-off between fitting the data (exactness) and smoothing (filtering) noise or details (Myers 1999).
 In modeling terms, this may be translated into the problem of capturing two components: the general trend and the local variation.
-The local component is typically integrated using a form of kernel function (equivalent to a weight function) acting on subset of observations in the domain while the global component often takes the form of a parametric or non-parametric function with geographic coordinates and environmental covariates (Myers 1999, Mitas and Mitasovas 1999).
+The local component is typically integrated using a kernel function (equivalent to a weight function) acting on subset of observations in the domain while the global component often takes the form of a parametric or non-parametric function with geographic coordinates and environmental covariates (Myers 1999, Mitas and Mitasovas 1999).
 The approach often proceeds from global to local, by first fitting a trend function T (x) to represent the global variability and by second adding local variability using a Kernel function R (x).
 In some cases, it is possible to estimate both T(x) and R(x) at the same time such as in Universal Kriging or in regression splines (e.g. TPS and RST).
 In fact, it can be shown that TPS models with latitude and longitude covariates relate to Universal Kriging models with biharmonic kernel functions corresponding to semivariogram fuctions (Dubrule et al. 1983) with pure nuggets (Myers 1990).
 In TPS and RST, T(x) and R(x) are formally related and form the general solution to the dual of the penalized least squares objective functionals (Wahba 1990).
 The dichotomy between local and global estimation may be loosely understood as reversing the role of observations and variables in the context of mathematical duality.
 By taking higher order derivatives as roughness conditions in the penalized least squares, kernels with higher degree of smoothness are obtained and splines’s kernels can be related to Gaussian functions (Mitas and Mitasovas 1999) in which case there is infinite differentiability in interpolated surfaces.
 In contrast to TPS and RST, Kriging does not relate directly the trend function (T(x)) and the kernel function (R(x) so that the smoothness of the interpolated surface is not always guaranteed (Hutchinson and Gessler 1993).

 Spatial heterogeneity must also be dealt with when interpolating.
 When there is spatial heterogeneity, the study area may be stratified in different regions and the global trend becomes a regional trend.
 By increasing stratification and reducing the size of the region, we can derive a localized trend for every location obtaining a solution similar to GWR.
 Other methods such as Localized Kriging also account for this spatial heterogeneity by fitting semi-variograms and trends to subregions of the study area (REF).